chipsalliance/chisel/docs/src/main/tut/chisel3/bundles-and-vecs.md

 (Chisel 3.2+)

-All elements of a `Vec` must be of the same time.
+All elements of a `Vec` must be of the same type.
 If we want to create a Vec where the elements have different types, we can use a MixedVec:

 ```scala
 class MyModule extends Module {